 - 16. Derive the mean and variance of Binomial distribution. - 17.
-Derive the MGF of Poisson distribution.

-15. Chi-square distribution is used for the test of

-- 18. Derive Mean deviation about mean for Normal distribution. - 19.
-Explain Beta distribution.
+Derive the MGF of Poisson distribution. - 18.
+Derive Mean deviation about mean for Normal distribution. - 19.
+Explain Beta distribution. - 20.
+Write the test procedure for testing the equality of two population variances.